MicrosoftDocs/Viva/Viva/goals/create-and-edit-teams-and-subteams.md

 Alternately, you can navigate to the team's OKR page, and delete the team from the options on the top-right corner.

 > [!NOTE]
 > *To delete a team from the team's OKR page, you need to be an organization administrator or the team owner.
-Team adminsistrators cannot delete a team*.
+Team administrators cannot delete a team*.

 A team can only be deleted if it has no objectives assigned to it.
 If you have objectives assigned to the team, a better alternative is to archive the team.